Mohammed Burhanuddin: Centenary

 In 2011, Burhanuddin, celebrated his centenary in accordance with the Islamic calendar.
 A mega procession was organised in Mumbai that started from MG Road to Azam Campus Grounds (the route is popularly known as Marine Drive) involving 8000 participants.
 Followers were dressed in golden robes traversing on horses or upon chariots.
 Various floats were a part of the parade displaying a variety of accomplishments during Burhanuddin's tenure.
 Similar processions took place at community centers across the world.
 During the ceremonies held over the period of a week, Burhanuddin laid the foundation stone for the SBUT project in Bhendi Bazar and announced the opening of a branch of the Aljamea-tus-Saifiyah university in Nairobi, Kenya.

 Succession

-Burhanuddin spent a few days every year in London, where he has a home.
+Burhanuddin spent a few days every year in London, where he had a home.
 During one such visit in 2011, he suffered a stroke and was admitted to Cromwell Hospital.
 Some days after being admitted to the hospital, he appointed his 2nd son, Mufaddal Saifuddin, as his successor holding a few members of his immediate family to bear witness, as per the religious traditions.
 He asked for the news to be communicated to all community members.

 Upon his return to Mumbai, Burhanuddin visited the mausoleum of his father.
 There, he reiterated his proclamation upon Mufaddal Saifuddin as his successor-designate amongst thousands of onlookers, the event also being broadcast to a number of other locations in Mumbai.